ucsd-cse29/fa24/src/week1/index.md

 **Do now**: Type some edits into the `README` file.
 Then, open a *new tab* and go find the repository again from your Github page.
 Do you see the edits to the file there?

 **Write down in your Google Doc**: For each student, a screenshot of the edited text in your Codespace, and a screenshot of the repository on Github showing the contents of the README.
+(NOTE: there will be a difference in these two screenshots!)

 To propagate the changes from our Codespace to the repository, we need to **commit** and **push** them.
 We'll talk in detail about these in future labs and lectures; for now we'll just show you how in the Codespace interface and defer explanations to later.